kayque-willy/java-spring-api/README.md

-# java-spring-api
+# Java Spring API
-Exemplo de API RESTFUL com uso do Java Spring
+Exemplo de API RESTFUL com uso do Java Spring, JPA, Hibernate e PostgreSQL.

-# Getting Started
+This project was generated with [Java Spring Boot](https://spring.io/projects/spring-boot) version 2.6.1

+## Development server

+Navigate to `http://localhost:8080/`.
+The app will automatically reload if you change any of the source files.

+## Build

+The build artifacts will be stored in the `target/` directory.

 ### Reference Documentation
 For further reference, please consider the following sections: